 I know that feeling of being alone in a crowded room.

-[Disclaimer: I wrote this piece over 3 years ago.
-I would like to make an updated version, but much of the information here is still relevant, and hopefully useful. ]
+[Disclaimer: I wrote this piece many years ago.
+I would like to make an updated version eventually, but much of the information here is still relevant, and hopefully useful. ]

 CRISIS HOTLINE: 1-800-273-8255